johanna-qq/online-corpus-editor/README.md

 (Optionally, use `grunt build-imagemin` to use `grunt-contrib-imagemin` as well.)

-Serve the `dist` folder using your favourite web server or `grunt serve:dist`
+Serve the `dist` folder with your favourite web server or `grunt serve:dist`

 ### Development